AreYouRuben/K-2SO/README.md

 # K-2SO
-Generate automate content for an instagram
+Generate automate content for an instagram account.